 Stock Options Program.
 Our stock option awards provide long-term focus and are the primary form of long-term stock compensation for a broader group of key employees.
 Our stock option awards are issued at no less than fair market value on the date of the award and generally vest over a period of three years.
 We do not pay dividend equivalents on stock options and do not "reprice" awards.
-Our Board and stockholders approved our 2011 Stock Option Plan during fiscal 2011, succeeding the 2001 Stock Option Plan.
+No awards were made to named executive officers in 2012.